slsa-framework/slsa/docs/spec/draft/verifying-artifacts.md

 Finally, recursively check the `resolvedDependencies` as available and to the extent desired.
 Note that SLSA v1.0 does not have any requirements on the completeness or verification of `resolvedDependencies`.
-However, one might wish to verify dependencies in order to mitigate [threat "E"] and protect against threats further up the supply chain.
+However, one might wish to verify dependencies in order to mitigate [dependency threats] and protect against threats further up the supply chain.
 If `resolvedDependencies` is incomplete, these checks can be done on a best-effort basis.